- Governor Appointed

 Cedar Park, Texas

 Scott McAvoy is Vice-President of Operations for Marbridge Foundation, which provides services to individuals with developmental disabilities.
 He is a member of LeadingAge Texas and the American Network of Community Options and Resources — and is a founding member of the Texas Culture Change Coalition.
-He was appointed to the Council in February 2012 as a representative of local, nongovernmental organizations, for a term that expires February 1, 2015.
+He was appointed as a representative of local, nongovernmental organizations.

 Dana Smith Perry